rhdtownsend/msg/docs/source/user-guide/python-walkthrough.rst

 Plotting the Flux
 =================

-Armed with this knowledge, we're now in a position to evaluate and plot a flux spectrum for Sirius.
-First, let's store atmosphere parameters for the star in a dict called ``dx``:
+With the grid loaded, let's evaluate and plot a flux spectrum for Sirius.
+First, store atmosphere parameters for the star in a dict:

 .. jupyter-execute::